Dialectic School Curriculum

 The goal of Latin instruction in seventh and eighth grade is to provide a foundation for learning to read Latin.
 This is accomplished using a modified grammatical/analytical approach coupled with a reading-based approach.
 Students in the seventh grade begin their training by actually reading Latin, and by the end of eighth grade, they are ready for the more complex readings in the rhetoric school Latin courses.

-LATIN 7
+LATIN 1A

 Normally taken in 7th grade

-In this course, students explore the basic grammar of “the language which has been the most widely used in all the world’s history”: Latin.
+In this course, students explore the basic grammar of Latin, described by Smith and Thompson in First Year Latin as “the language which has been the most widely used in all the world’s history.”
 The main text is Smith and Thompson’s First Year Latin, revised by Charles Jenney.
 This course gives students the ability to read and translate simple Latin texts and prepares them for further study of the language that was central to Western civilization for over 1,500 years.

-In Latin 7, students memorize the forms of the nouns and adjectives of the first three declensions as well as the present and perfect verb systems in the indicative mood.
+In Latin 1A, students memorize the forms of the nouns and adjectives of the first three declensions as well as the present and perfect verb systems in the indicative mood.
 Systematic grammar study is complemented by copious reading and oral practice.
 Students learn about the language and its grammatical properties while also using the language for themselves, participating actively in dialogues, question-and-answer sessions, and games.

-By the end of Latin 7, students should be able to read simple Latin aloud with confidence, good pronunciation, and comprehension.
+By the end of Latin 1A, students should be able to read simple Latin aloud with confidence, good pronunciation, and comprehension.
 Through a combination of grammatical study and active experience of Latin, students gain an intuitive feel for how Latin works and the analytical skills to explain why it works that way.

 Enduring Understandings

-• For more than a millennium after the fall of Rome, Latin was the shared language of Western Europe; to know Latin is to hold the key to the Western tradition.
+- For more than a millennium after the fall of Rome, Latin was the shared language of Western Europe; to know Latin is to hold the key to the Western tradition.

-• Latin is a language; thus, “to know Latin” means to be able to hear, speak, read, and write Latin intelligibly.
+- Latin is a language; thus, “to know Latin” means to be able to hear, speak, read, and write Latin intelligibly.

-• The natural logic of the Latin sentence must be respected; each word should be read and understood in the order in which it is written rather than treated as a code to be unscrambled.
+- The natural logic of the Latin sentence must be respected; each word should be read and understood in the order in which it is written rather than treated as a code to be unscrambled.

-LATIN 8
+LATIN 1B

 Normally taken in 8th grade

-This course reviews the foundations of vocabulary and grammar covered in Latin 7 and continues the systematic study of the Latin language both in morphology (i.e., how words are formed) and syntax (i.e., how the words go together).
+This course reviews the foundations of vocabulary and grammar covered in Latin 1A and continues the systematic study of the Latin language both in morphology (i.e., how words are formed) and syntax (i.e., how the words go together).
 This systematic study is undertaken in the traditional method of memorizing vocabulary and paradigms, parsing and declining words, translating Latin into English and composing English phrases and sentences in Latin, and memorizing passages of Latin literature.
 Students also explore other facets of life in ancient Rome through lessons on Roman culture, thought, and society, all of which serve as a backdrop to the language and bolster students’ understanding of who the Romans were and how they can continue to learn from them.

 Enduring Understandings

-• To fully engage the great literature that we have inherited from our past is to encounter those people who have shaped the present world in which we live.
+- To fully engage the great literature that we have inherited from our past is to encounter those people who have shaped the present world in which we live.
 The more we encounter our forebears, the greater our acquaintance with them becomes and the likelihood of gaining wisdom from their struggles with the question of what it means to be human.
 And for the Western world, no literature is more fundamental, no people more influential, perhaps, than those of the classical world (viz., Greece and Rome, ca. eighth century BC–fourth century AD).

-• The Latin language provides deeper understanding of and facility with both the English language and also any of the Romance languages.
+- The Latin language provides deeper understanding of and facility with both the English language and also any of the Romance languages.

-• In the words of T. S. Eliot, “We are all, so far as we inherit the civilization of Europe, still citizens of the Roman Empire, and time has not yet proved Virgil wrong when he wrote nec tempora pono: imperium sine fine dedi.”
+- In the words of T. S. Eliot, “We are all, so far as we inherit the civilization of Europe, still citizens of the Roman Empire, and time has not yet proved Virgil wrong when he wrote nec tempora pono: imperium sine fine dedi.”

-• The Latin language conveys syntactical function by inflection rather than by word order; Latin word order does something (e.g., it denotes emphasis) rather than conveying meaning or function.
+- The Latin language conveys syntactical function by inflection rather than by word order; Latin word order does something (e.g., it denotes emphasis) rather than conveying meaning or function.

 Fine and Performing Arts